-Australians generally appeared less and less interested in Africa and Africans issues in the late 1980s and early 1990's.
-Mainly after the fierce struggle against apartheid was ending and the Australian Government was looking more towards Asia.
+Africa became of less interest to many Australians in the early 1990's.
+The struggle against apartheid was ending and the Australian Government was looking more towards Asia.
 The 1997 Simons' Report recommended a narrowing of Australia's bilateral aid to Africa to only South Africa and Mozambique.
 In 2001 Gavin Kitchen (2000:26) concluded that 'The welfare of Africa and its people is a matter of remote concern for the governments of Australia and New Zealand and probably always will be.'

 One protest against the trend was the excellent 1999 NGO Position Paper on Africa, Ubuntu (ACFOA 1999) which is still available online.
-This report notes that Australia's Overseas

-Development Assistance globally had fallen by 40% in the 1991-1996 period and that whereas 34% of Australian NGO funds were directed to Africa, only 6% of AusAID funds were.
+This report notes that Australia's Overseas Development Assistance globally had fallen by 40% in the 1991-1996 period and that whereas 34% of Australian NGO funds were directed to Africa, only 6% of AusAID funds were.

 In 1998 Professor Cherry Gertzel commented on the declining number of African based courses at Australian Universities.
-Five years later, Lyons and Dimock (2003:1) wrote that 'African studies in Australia are under siege'.
+Five years later, Lyons and Dimock (2003:1) wrote that 'African studies in Australia is under siege'.
 A personal communication from Dr John Ballard describes the situation at The Australian National University where a Development Studies major was set up in 1981, offering regional specialisations in Africa and Asia.
 By the end of the 1980's the Africa option became unviable when he and Ian Hancock moved to other courses.
 Ironically there is now some demand for courses with an African content.